reallyasi9/ZipStreams.jl/README.md

 This design choice means that standards-conformant readers like [`ZipFile.jl`](https://github.com/fhs/ZipFile.jl) cannot know what files are stored in a ZIP archive until they read the very end of the file.
-While this is not typically a problem on modern SSD-based storage where random file access is fast, it is a major limitation on stream-based file storage systems like networks, where readers typically have no choice but to read an entire file from beginning to end in order, and to seek from the end back to where a given file is stored in the archive, one has to buffer _the entire file_ in memory or on disk.
-Again, this is not a problem for archives with sizes on the order of megabytes, but standard ZIP archives can be as large as 4GB, which can easily overwhelm systems with limited memory or storage like embedded systems or cloud-based micro-instances, and ZIP64 archives can be 16 EB (2^64 bytes), which can easily overwhelm even the largest of modern supercomputers.
+While this is not typically a problem on modern SSD-based storage where random file access is fast, it is a major limitation on stream-based file transfer systems like networks, where readers typically have no choice but to read an entire file from beginning to end in order, and to seek from the end of the archive back to where a given file is stored in the archive, one has to buffer _the entire file_ in memory or on disk.
+Again, this is not a problem for archives with sizes on the order of megabytes, but standard ZIP archives can be as large as 4GB, which can easily overwhelm systems with limited memory or storage like embedded systems or cloud-based micro-instances.
+To make matters worse, ZIP64 archives can be 16 EB (2^64 bytes), which can easily overwhelm even the largest of modern supercomputers.

-However, the ZIP archive specification also states that each file in the archive have a "Local File Header" preceeding the (possibly compressed) file data.
-The Local File Header contains enough information to allow a reader to extract the file and perform simple error checking immediately, so long as three conditions are met:
+However, the ZIP archive specification also states that each file in the archive has a "Local File Header" preceeding the (possibly compressed) file data.
+The Local File Header contains enough information to allow a reader to extract the file and perform simple error checking immediately as long as three conditions are
+met:
 1. The information in the Local File Header is correctly specified.
 The Central Directory is the canonical source of information, so the Local File Header could be lying.